harvard-lil/perma-payments/README.md

 ### Update Subscription Statuses

-1) Go to [https://ebctest.cybersource.com/ebctest/subscriptions/SubscriptionSearchExecute.do](https://ebctest.cybersource.com/ebctest/subscriptions/SubscriptionSearchExecute.do) (the test Business Center) or [https://ebc.cybersource.com/ebc/subscriptions/SubscriptionSearchLoad.do](https://ebc.cybersource.com/ebc/subscriptions/SubscriptionSearchLoad.do) (the production Business Center).
+1) Go to [https://ebctest.cybersource.com/ebctest/subscriptions/SubscriptionSearchExecute.do](https://ebctest.cybersource.com/ebctest/subscriptions/SubscriptionSearchExecute.do) (the test Business Center) or [https://ebc.cybersource.com/ebc/subscriptions/SubscriptionSearchLoad.do](https://ebc.cybersource.com/ebc/subscriptions/SubscriptionSearchLoad.do) (the production Business Center). **IMPORTANT** Make sure you are using the Classic Business Center, NOT the new, redesigned business center.
+There is a bug in the export code of the redesigned business center that breaks everything.

 2) Verify that you can see all the subscriptions.
 (If there are no pagination buttons, then you can see all the subscriptions.)